-In these circumstances and based on the above findings, I find that the temporary absence of an elevator reduced the value of this tenancy and I award nominal damages to the tenant in the amount of 5% of the rent paid for the period when the elevator service was unreliable or unavailable.
-This period also includes days that the elevators were in operation.
+In these circumstances and based on the above findings, I find that the temporary absence of an elevator reduced the value of this tenancy and I award nominal damages to the tenant in the amount of 10% of the rent paid for the days when the elevator service was unreliable or unavailable.
+Based on the testimony of both parties, I accept that one or both the elevators were unavailable for approximately 176 days.

-The tenant has already received compensation in the total amount of \$1,001.00 which will be deducted off the established claim of 5% of rent paid.
 Since the tenant has proven his case, I grant him the recovery of the filing fee of \$100.00.